|Probably March or April, 1844|

 The daguerreian caught the dimple, yet we see no evidence of the dimple in Wagner’s later photographic portraits, admittedly few in number.
 How is it possible that the daguerreian caught it, but later photographers did not?
 The answer may rest with the vicissitudes of 19th Century photography.

 Very few people realize that the first photographic methodology, the daguerreotype, is the supreme quality of photographs.
 There is no higher quality photograph than the daguerreotype.
-I quote Grant Romer of the George Eastman House: ”The daguerreotype is the Rolls Royce of photographs.”
+I quote Grant Romer of the George Eastman House: ”The Rolls Royce is the daguerreotype of automobiles.”
 A well-made daguerreotype can seem to have magical qualities.
-The plate, covered in highly polished silver, is the best reflector known.
+Highly polished silver is the best reflector known.
 When holding a daguerreotype, and moving it ever so slightly in order to get the perfect light reflection, an occasionally heard comment is that the viewers felt themselves “ transported” to that time and place.

 Another point deserves mention here.
 One can, with ease, using the latest computer technology, scan the daguerreotype plate.
 Or one can use traditional photographic reproduction methods.
 No matter.
 It is impossible to perfectly reproduce the reflection of the daguerreotype plate.
 No matter the quality of the resultant print, it cannot capture the clarity, the quality, of the original.